timoniq/telegrinder/docs/tools/error_handler.md

 * `api` - An instance of the API class;
 * `event` - The event that came to the handler.

-Additionally, some parameters from the context and the catcher function can return a value for `ReturnManager's`.
+Additionally some parameters from the context and the catcher function can return a value for `ReturnManager`.

-To run `ErrorHandler`, call the `.run()` method and pass the following 4 parameters:
+`.run()` method:

 * `handler` - The handler that needs to be processed;
 * `event` - The event that came to the handler;